 Sudan - Driving through the desert

 The flight departed on time this morning from Saudi Arabia and so arrived in Khartoum.
-The protests here are still ongoing but thankfully after a 36-hour closure of the Sudan airport, it went back to normal operation.
-Would I have my flight one day earlier I probably would not be here right now?
+The protests here are still ongoing in Sudan's capital Khartoum, but thankfully after a 36-hour closure of the Sudan airport, it went back to normal operation.
+Just right before I arrived.
+Would I have my flight one day earlier I probably would not be here right now.

 But Sudan became a touristy place over the last dozens of years and they kept themselves mostly out of major troubles that would have kept tourists away.

-The view from the top of the mountain is good and especially to see the Karima pyramids from the top vanishing in the sunset is great too.
+The view from the top of the mountain is nice.
+Especially to see the Karima pyramids from the top vanishing in the sunset.

 Jebel Barkal Mountain with the temple inside.